Introduction to the Elementalist

 The air specialization is all about power damage, critical strikes, and other utility relating to mobility and Crowd Control.

-Competitive players will often go for mobility traits (
+Competitive players will often go for mobility traits (One with Air

 Earth